 Why does a tomato plant need support?

-When it comes to support, there are two different tomato plant varieties: vine and bush tomatoes.
+Regarding support, there are two different tomato plant varieties: vine and bush tomatoes.

-How to support vine type tomatoes
+How to support vine-type tomatoes

 To use twine with clips you will need a structure to hang the twine onto.
 In our greenhouse we use a galvanized steel cable that we hang all the twines on (see picture below).
 You can also work with the structural support of the greenhouse and string the twine on that.

-How to support bush type tomatoes
+How to support bush-type tomatoes

-For bush type plants we use a simple support cage.
-For our short growing season that’s all that is needed.
-I must admit though that sometimes at the end of the season when plants are loaded with fruit, the cage has to work hard to keep everything straight.
+For bush-type plants, we use a simple support cage.
+For our short growing season, that’s all that is needed.
+I must admit, though, that sometimes, at the end of the season, when plants are loaded with fruit, the cage has to work hard to keep everything straight.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.